 Patan's other attractions are flung further afield.
 Tibetan carpets can be bought in Jawlakhel, east of the city.

 Most sights are easily visited on foot and include yet another Durbar Square, which is much larger than Kathmandu's and has its fair share of temples, statues and columns, many with a grisly history.
 For instance, the sculptor of the Ugrachandi & Bhairab Statues had his hands chopped off to prevent him from duplicating his masterpieces.

 Bhakatapur's second main square is Taumadhi Tole, which features Nyatapola, the highest temple in the valley, and Til Mahadev Narayan, an important place of pilgrimage.
 Nearby is Potters' Square, where thousands of clay pots are made and sold.
-East from here, through the streets of the old city center, is Tachupal Tole, another square containing temples and monasteries plus craft museums.
+East from here, through the streets of the old city centre, is Tachupal Tole, another square containing temples and monasteries plus craft museums.

 Sometimes it's best to take a break from temples and sit back and watch the unchanging rituals of daily life: the laying out of grain to dry in the sun, families collecting water or washing under communal taps, children playing simple games, dyed yarns flapping in the breeze or potters at work throwing clay.

-Bhaktapur is about 35km (22m) south east of Kathmandu's city center and is easily reached by bus or minibus.
+Bhaktapur is about 35km (22m) south east of Kathmandu's city centre and is easily reached by bus or minibus.